Chicago Metro Guide

 Chicago Insurance Landscape

 Chicago dental insurance is dominated by Delta Dental of Illinois, MetLife, Aetna Dental, Cigna Dental, Blue Cross Blue Shield of Illinois Dental, and Guardian.
-Annual maximums on employer-sponsored plans typically run $1,500 to $2,500.
-City of Chicago and Cook County employee plans sit at the higher end of that range.
+Annual maximums on employer-sponsored dental plans are often modest relative to a full surgical case, so check your plan's maximum and coverage percentage before scheduling, and ask the practice to submit a pre-treatment estimate.

 Illinois Medicaid dental coverage was expanded under the Adult Dental Benefits Restoration to include medically necessary extractions for adult enrollees.
 The pathway is through one of the HealthChoice Illinois managed care organisations (Aetna Better Health, Blue Cross Community Health Plans, CountyCare, Meridian, Molina, YouthCare) which contract dental networks.
 UIC, Midwestern, and Cook County Health are reliable Medicaid acceptors.

 For uninsured Chicago patients, the without-insurance page documents dental savings plans (DentalPlans.com, Cigna Vital Savings, Aetna) and cash discount tactics that apply nationally.
-Chicago-specific tactic: high-volume practices in the western suburbs (Berwyn, Cicero, Aurora) and South Side (Englewood, Auburn Gresham) typically quote 25 to 35 percent below Loop and North Side practices for the same case.
+Chicago-specific tactic: high-volume practices in the western suburbs (Berwyn, Cicero, Aurora) and South Side (Englewood, Auburn Gresham) often quote below Loop and North Side practices for the same case; compare itemised CDT-coded quotes.

 The Chicago Public Schools dental program covers comprehensive dental for enrolled students through age 18.
 For wisdom teeth in the late-adolescent age window where extraction is technically easier, this is a useful pathway for families with children in CPS.